Deep-as-hell-team/Fashion-MNIST-/README.md

 2) Performed transfer learning.
 We trained a CNN model using data from classes 1,2,3,8,9 and then use the weights from this model to initilize another CNN model that is trained just like the baseline.

+3) Performed transfer learning from larger Neural Networks.
+We took the Xception model, InceptionV3 model, and the ResNet50 model as the pre-trained models.
+Then we re-trained the last layer on the 5 augmented examples of 0,4,5,6,7.

-3) Performed one-shot learning.
+4) Performed one-shot learning.
 We created a siamese network following approach of Koch et. al (2015) with slight modifications.
 We created 100 correct and 100 incorect pairs for each class; in total 1000 pairs.
 The siamese network scores 95% on the verificaiton tasks (i.e., recognizing pairs).

 Hyperparameters for each model were optimizer using Tree of Parzen Estimators (TPE) run with 50 evaluations.